Woodiwiss History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Woodewese, Woodiwiss, Woodewiss, Wooddisse, Widdiwiss, Widdiwisse, Wode, Woodwyn, Woodwiss, Woodwise and many more.

-Early Notables of the Woodiwiss family (pre 1700)
+Early Notables of the Woodiwiss family

 More information is included under the topic Early Woodiwiss Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..